198 Contemporary Arts and Learning Safeguarding Policy and Procedures

 - Potential or actual incidents of grooming

-- Inform young people about the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so.
+- Inform children, young people and vulnerable adults about the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so.

 E Learning and online Delivery